Lateral Enforcement Deputy

 Examples of Duties

-- Interview witnesses, victim and suspects to crimes or auto accidents; arrests suspects; composes and submits written reports.
+- Interview witnesses, victim and suspects to crimes or auto accidents; arrest suspects; composes and submits written reports.

 - Serves warrants, makes arrests, and transports prisoners.
 Administers tests for intoxication and drug usage.
 Testifies in court as arresting officer.
 Serves civil processes and confiscates property by court order.